Parklands, Tasmania

 Parklands is a residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
 The locality is about 3 km north-west of the town of Burnie.
 The 2016 census recorded a population of 850 for the state suburb of Parklands.

 It is a suburb of the Burnie, in north-west Tasmania.

 The visitor information centre for Burnie is called The Makers' Workshop and is a place that honours Burnie's history, makers, innovators and artists.
 It highlights paper making and cheese making through workshops and has a gallery and cafe.

 The Burnie War Memorial commemorates the fallen soldiers of the Great War.

 Burnie Park has plenty of lush green lawns and ideal for picnics.
-It has a children' playground, waterfall and a music shell as some of its features.
+It has a children's playground, waterfall and a music shell as some of its features.

 The North West Regional Hospital is located on Brickport Road, Parklands.